An Intuitive Tutorial to Gaussian Process Regression: ILLUSTRATIVE EXAMPLE

 \begin{ceqn}

-\end{ceqn} where $\sigma_f$ and $l$ are hyperparameters \cite{duvenaud2014automatic}.
-The vertical scale $\sigma_f$ describes how much vertically the function can span.
-The horizontal scale $l$ indicates how quickly the correlation relationship between two points drops as their distance increases.
-The effect of $l$ was shown in Fig. \ref{FIG:11}.
-A higher $l$ provided a smoother function and a smaller $l$ gave a wigglier function. \\
+\end{ceqn} In this kernel, $\sigma_f$ (vertical scale) and $l$ (horizontal scale) are hyperparameters.
+The parameter $\sigma_f$ determines the vertical span of the function, while $l$ indicates the rate at which the correlation between two points decreases with increasing distance.
+The influence of the hyperparameter $l$ on the smoothness of the function is demonstrated in Fig. \ref{FIG:11}.
+Increasing the value of $l$ results in a smoother function, while a smaller $l$ value leads to a function with more fluctuations or `wiggles'.